4 Places In Konya To See The Sufi Whirling Dervishes In Turkey

 When are the Whirling Dervish performances held?

 Performances are generally held on specific days throughout the year, usually on religious occasions or special events.
-It’s recommended to check the Mevlana Culture Centre’s schedule beforehand to ensure your visit aligns with performance; however, during the summer months, they are generally held weekly.
+It’s recommended to check the Mevlana Culture Centre’s schedule beforehand to ensure your visit aligns with a performance; however, during the summer months, they are generally held weekly.

 How long does a Whirling Dervish performance last?